Guy Scott: Acting President

 After Michael Sata's death on 28 October 2014, Scott became acting president for an interim period of no more than ninety days until a new election could be held to permanently fill the office, as required by Article 38 of the Constitution of Zambia.
-This made him the first African white head of state since 1989.
+This made him the first African white head of state since 1994.

-Since the parentage clause of Article 34 of the Constitution of Zambia required that both parents of presidential candidates be "Zambian by birth or descent," Scott was considered ineligible to stand for the office due to his parents being Scottish and English immigrants.
+Since the parentage clause of Article 34 of the Constitution required that both parents of presidential candidates be "Zambian by birth or descent," Scott was considered ineligible to stand for the office due to his parents being Scottish and English immigrants.
 That provision had been put in place by President Frederick Chiluba to prevent Kenneth Kaunda – whose father was born in what became Malawi – from becoming president again.
-However, a previous judgement by the Zambian Supreme Court, in a similar case in 1998, could have validated him as a potential candidate.
+However, a previous judgement by the Supreme Court of Zambia, in a similar case in 1998, could have validated him as a potential candidate.
 Nevertheless, Scott did not stand as the presidential candidate for his political party, the Patriotic Front.

 On 3 November 2014, Scott dismissed Edgar Lungu as Secretary General of the Patriotic Front; however, he reinstated him a day later, after street protests in Lusaka.
 On 17 December 2014, Scott rejected calls from cabinet members asking him to resign as acting president.

 Lungu, standing as the Patriotic Front's candidate, won the January 2015 presidential by-election and succeeded Scott as Zambia's sixth president on 25 January 2015.

 Post-presidency

 Scott left the Patriotic Front before the 2016 general election.

 In 2019, he published Adventures in Zambian Politics: A Story in Black and White, a book about both the history of Zambia and his own political career.
-In 2021, he joined the United Party for National Development.
+In March 2021, he joined the United Party for National Development, with party president Hakainde Hichilema appointing him as the chief consultant and a member of the national management committee.

-Personal life
+Personal life and death

-Scott married British-born doctor Charlotte Harland, in a ceremony at the Lusaka Civic Centre in 1994.
-They currently reside in Lusaka.
-Scott has Parkinson's disease.
+Scott married British-born economic and social development specialist Charlotte Harland, in a ceremony at the Lusaka Civic Centre in 1994.
+They resided in Lusaka.

+Scott died at his farm in Lusaka, on 15 July 2026, following an illness.
+He was 82, and had Parkinson's disease and dementia.
+President Hakainde Hichilema announced that he would be given a state funeral.